imt-mobisyst/drone-payload/install.md

 To set up the Raspberry Pi:

 1. **Install Raspberry Pi OS:**
-   - Flash the latest version of Raspberry Pi OS onto an SD card.
+   - Flash the latest version of Raspberry Pi OS **LITE** onto an SD card.
    - You can follow the official Raspberry Pi [installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/) if needed.

 2. **Install Required Packages:**